AntonScheitler/Notes/SVMs and Kernels.md

 #### Constructing the margin
 - Two additional and parallel hyperplanes are added to the original one
 - When constructing the parallel hyperplanes there must not be samples between them and the original hyperplane
-- Since a hyperplane is only defined by its normal vector $w$ and its distance from the origin $b$, the parallel hyperplanes can be constructed by adjusting the
+- Since a hyperplane is only defined by its normal vector $w$ and its distance from the origin $b$, the parallel hyperplanes can be constructed by adjusting the bias
 - If the original hyperplane is defined by $w^Tx + b = 0$, then the parallel ones are defined by:
 $$w^Tx + (b - s) = 0$$
 $$w^Tx + (b + s) = 0$$
 - The size of the margin can be computed like so:
 $$m = \frac{2s}{||w||}$$
 ###### Constraints
-- Let $x_i$ be the $i$th sample, $y \in \{-1, 1\}$ the class it is assigned to and let the constraints for the classification be:
+- Let $x_i$ be the $i$th sample, $y_i \in \{-1, 1\}$ the class it is assigned to and let the constraints for the classification be:
 $$ w^Tx + b \geq 1, \; \text{if} \; y_i = 1$$
 $$ w^Tx + b \leq -1, \; \text{if} \; y_i = -1$$
 - These constraints need to hold for a classification to be correct